Remote and Local Freelance Jobs for Seniors and Retirees

 - Software development and tech support.
 Working from home to solve computer problems for businesses and help develop their software can command some serious hourly wages.
 Put up your resume at Upwork for these jobs as well.

 - Social media marketing.
 I know what you’re thinking.
 Social media is for young people.
 Not true.
-62% of online senior users are on Facebook.
-72% are between 50-64.
-And no one knows better how to speak to them than someone in their own age bracket.
-A smart company whose target market is that age group knows that.
-Try posting your resume at Upwork for these jobs as well or contact the companies directly.
+According to data provided by Statista in 2019, 62% of online senior users were using Facebook, with 72% being between 50-64.
+That number has probably shifted upwards as the younger demographics age.
+And the point is, no one knows better how to speak to that age bracket than someone in their own age bracket.
+A smart company whose target market is that age group knows that and they may like to hire you.
+Even so, age shouldn’t matter.
+If you’re a retired expert, you have a lot to offer in your field, regardless of your age.
+Try posting your resume at Upwork for these jobs, as well or contact the companies directly.

 - Senior care provider.
 Care.com has opportunities for you there.